-Stephanie Liapis’ professional career in the performing arts spans over twenty years.
-Her performance experience includes work with revered New York City companies, Doug Varone & Dancers and Nicholas Leichter Dance, Susan Marshall & Company, Nancy Bannon, the MET Ballet, Netta Yerushalmy and Aquila Theater, and in Seattle, the Chamber Dance Company and Jennifer Salk, among others.
-She has taught extensively across the country and abroad including, Long Island University-Brooklyn (Assistant Professor), Texas Women's University, the University of Washington, Cornish College of the Arts, Barnard College, Hunter College and SUNY Purchase College, Mimar Sinan Fine Art University (Turkey), Espacio LEM (Argentina), The American School (Switzerland), and the professional studios of Dance New Amsterdam, Mark Morris Dance Center, Gina Gibney Dance, Pacific Northwest Ballet, Dance Fremont and Velocity Dance Center.
+Her performance experience includes work with New York City companies, Doug Varone & Dancers and Nicholas Leichter Dance, Susan Marshall & Company, Nancy Bannon, the MET Ballet, Netta Yerushalmy and Aquila Theater, and in Seattle, the Chamber Dance Company and Jennifer Salk, among others.
+She has taught extensively across the country and abroad including, Swarthmore College (Assistant Professor), Long Island University-Brooklyn (Assistant Professor), California State University Fullerton, Loyola Marymount University, the University of Washington, Hunter College and internationally at Mimar Sinan Fine Art University (Turkey), Espacio LEM (Argentina), The American School (Switzerland), and the professional studios of Mark Morris Dance Center, Gibney Dance, Pacific Northwest Ballet and Velocity Dance Center.
 Stephanie continues to teach for and restage the works of Doug Varone.